CarlosMartinez-USDA/Brill-XSLT-Transform/F:\ISD-APPS-PubData\Brill/Welcome file.md

             doctype-system="http://jats.nlm.nih.gov/publishing/1.1/JATS-journalpublishing1-mathml3.dtd"
             encoding="UTF-8" name="archive-original" method="xml" indent="yes"/>

-3.Corrected originInfo template to only get the dateIssued from pub-date[@date-type="article"] and not pub-date[@date-type="issue"] tag.
+ 2. Corrected originInfo template to only get the dateIssued from pub-date[@date-type="article"] and not pub-date[@date-type="issue"] tag.

-4. simplified the modsPart apply-templates to use pub-date[@date-type='article'] to render the three month, day, and year tags found in the part tag.
+3.  simplified the modsPart apply-templates to use pub-date[@date-type='article'] to render the three month, day, and year tags found in the part tag.
-5. Matched author[@id] to affiliation[@rid] by using the current( ) function within the xpath to choose affiliation.
+4. Matched author[@id] to affiliation[@rid] by using the current( ) function within the xpath to choose affiliation.
 (The template name that accomplishes this is"brill-author-name-info")
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMzQyNjg5MV19
+eyJoaXN0b3J5IjpbLTExOTI1MDAxNl19
 -->